Legal Topics Toggle navigation

 Time for Responding to a Request

 Responses to record requests must be given as soon as practicable and without delay.
-The Department of Justice suggests that a response be made within ten working days.
+Wisconsin Executive Order #189 requires that a response be made within ten working days to a simple and straightforward request.
 If it is not possible to respond within that time, it is appropriate to acknowledge the request and explain that a response will be provided as soon as possible.

 Form of Request